denoland/manual/getting_started/permissions.md

 ## Permissions

 Deno is secure by default.
-Therefore, unless you specifically enable it, a deno module has no file, network, or environment access for example.
-Access to security-sensitive areas or functions requires the use of permissions to be granted to a deno process on the command line.
+Therefore, unless you specifically enable it, a program run with Deno has no file, network, or environment access.
+Access to security sensitive functionality requires that permisisons have been granted to an executing script through command line flags, or a runtime permission prompt.

-For the following example, `mod.ts` has been granted read-only access to the file system.
-It cannot write to it, or perform any other security-sensitive functions.
+For the following example `mod.ts` has been granted read-only access to the file system.
+It cannot write to the file system, or perform any other security sensitive functions.

 ```shell
 deno run --allow-read mod.ts